StevenCranmer/DrumwrightPublic/readme.md

 Songs are imported on first load.
 Drumwright writes a small `.dcht` file into each song folder alongside the existing audio; everything else stays untouched.

-**I don't think this breaks Clone Hero, as all it does is add a ".dcht" chart file and optionally a "preview.ogg" audio file.
-Please let me know if it causes issue.**
+**I don't think this should interfere with Clone Hero, as all it does is add a ".dcht" chart file and optionally a "preview.ogg" audio file.
+Please let me know if it causes issues.**

 ---